 - the needs of end-users.

-Below, we gathered most characteristic use cases where headless CMS outstands the traditional one and vice versa.
+Below, we gathered most characteristic traditional CMS vs headless CMS use cases where one outstands the other and vice versa.

 When to Use a Traditional CMS